Manj-2343/Lern_REACT/README.md

 Note:
 Babel is responsible to convert the jsx to js
 Rules:
-1.you have to return on div at a time.
-2.Close the all the html tag
+i.you have to return on div at a time. ii.Close the all the html tag iii.class=>className iv.in form we used for =>htmlFor

-3.class=>className
-4.in form we used for =>htmlFor
+3.Expression on jsx
+with the jsx you can write expressions inside curly brackets . the expression can be a react variable or property,or any other valid javascript expression. jsx will execute the expression and return the result.